celestealexmoore/work_Order/README.md

    [The link to view this work is coming soon.
 Until then, click here to view my other repositories.](https://github.com/celestealexmoore?tab=repositories)

 ## Features
-    - Single-page application built with HTML, CSS, JavaScript, React.js and Bootstrap.
+    - Single-page application built with HTML, CSS, JavaScript, React.js and Bootstrap Icons.

 ## Contributors